gnolang/gno/docs/getting-started/using-gnokey.md

 ### Creating an unsigned transaction locally

-To create the transaction you want, you can use the aforementioned `call` API, without the `-broadcast` flag, while piping the output to a local file:
+To create the transaction you want, you can use the aforementioned `call` API, without the `-broadcast` flag, while redirecting the output to a local file:

 ```bash
 gnokey maketx call \